javomode/recipe-ratings-food.com/README.md

 ## Prediction Problem

-Prediction Problem and Type
+### Prediction Problem and Type

 I aim to predict a recipe’s rating based on basic properties of the recipe.
 This is a regression problem, since the response variable-rating, is continuous.

-Response Variable: rating
+### Response Variable:
+* rating

-Justification: Rating is a key indicator of a recipe's success and user satisfaction.
+* Rating is a key indicator of a recipe's success and user satisfaction.
 Predicting ratings allows us to estimate user preferences for recipes even before they receive reviews.

+### Model Type:
-Model Type: Linear Regression
+* Linear Regression

-Linear regression is a simple, interpretable baseline model that assumes a linear relationship between the features and the target.
+*Linear regression is a simple, interpretable baseline model that assumes a linear relationship between the features and the target.

-Features Used for Prediction:
+### Features Used for Prediction:

 The following features are available at the time a recipe is posted, which makes them valid predictors:

 * minutes: The total time required to prepare the recipe.